wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-now-in-beta.md

 Along with being able to create and install plugins, the processes for quickly versioning and deploying them are equally critical.
 These reasons are why I chose [Lerna](https://lerna.js.org/) to support our multi-package repository.
 Having the ability to link local packages together made versioning and deploying plugins so much easier.

-The real power, I found, however,  was in deployments.
-The Lerna CLI prompts you through versioning packages and only releasing new versions of any updated software (or keep versions the same if you want).
+The real power I found was in deployments.
+The Lerna CLI steps you through the process of versioning packages and offers the option of only releasing new or keeping the same versions of any updated software.
 In all, I fell in love with Lerna and enjoy this methodology.

 ## How to Help